Songwriter Tips for Copyright, Credit, and Royalties

 After you have determined who your songwriters are, publicize their names and contact information or the contact information of your music publisher.
 Encode these names and copyright information into the text tags of your songs, as you prepare them for downloading.

 Copyright is Automatic

 Registering songs with the U.S. Copyright Office is unnecessary to secure your copyright.
 As long as your song is original, meaning it is yours and was not copied from some other source, and fixed, meaning it exists in some hardcopy form (like on sheet music, a tape, or on a computer), your song is copyrighted.
 You should still register your song to help protect it from copyright infringement.
-Having your copyright registered will help you in any infringement cases so long as you register it before any infringements or within three months of the song's release.
-Registering may enable you to recover more money damages in an infringement case.
+Having your copyright registered will help you in any infringement cases so long as you register it before any infringements or within three months of the song's release and may help you to recover more money damages in an infringement case.